3108762629/learngit/readme.txt

 Git is very good
-readme file is modified here
+Git is a free software GPL